evmcnb/quartz/content/Full/Chronic Kidney Disease.md

 **Medications** to help slow disease progression/complications
-- ACEi - offered to all with suspicious ACR
+- ACEi/ARB - offered to all with an ACR > 30
-- SGLT-2i - specifically dapagliflozin esp in those with diabetes
+- SGLT-2i - specifically dapagliflozin esp in those with diabetes with ACR > 22.6
 - [[Pearls/Statins|Statin]] - primary prevention